BBW Dating: A Therapist’s Guide to Finding Love

 Here’s how to handle stereotypes or negativity:

-- Call it out if you want: If you feel comfortable, calmly let someone know their comment wasn’t okay.
-I once told a guy, “I’m happy with who I am, and I’m looking for someone who feels the same.”
-He didn’t know what to say, but it felt good to stand my ground.
+- Call it out if you want: If safe, calmly say their comment wasn’t okay.
+I once told a guy, “I’m happy with who I am, and I want someone who feels the same.”
+It felt good to speak up.
+I teach this in BBW dating online—it boosts confidence and sets boundaries when you date a BBW.
+One client turned a bad date into a self-respect lesson this way.

 Building a Connection That Lasts